oneapi-community/awesome-oneapi/README.md

 * [Order to Delivery Time Forecasting](https://github.com/oneapi-src/order-to-delivery-time-forecasting) - A machine learning based predictive model that provides delivery time forecasting for e-commerce platform.
 * [pipeline-server](https://github.com/dlstreamer/pipeline-server) - Intel Deep Learning Streamer (DL Streamer) is a Python package and microservice that supports the deployment of optimized media analytics pipelines.
 It includes customizable media analytics containers, APIs to monitor pipelines, no-code pipeline definitions, and deep learning model integration with openvino.
 * [Power Line Fault Detection](https://github.com/oneapi-src/powerline-fault-detection) - Process and analyze signals from a 3-phase power supply system used in power lines to predict whether or not a signal has a partial discharge using SciPy and NumPy calculations.
+* [PPLNN](https://github.com/openppl-public/ppl.nn) - PPLNN, which is short for "PPLNN is a Primitive Library for Neural Network", is a high-performance deep-learning inference engine for efficient AI inferencing.
+It can run various ONNX models and has better support for OpenMMLab.
 * [Predictive Asset Maintenance](https://github.com/oneapi-src/predictive-asset-health-analytics) - Shows an alternative method of using oneAPI AI Analytics Toolkit over the stock version of the same package like XGBoost.
 * [Product Recommedation](https://github.com/oneapi-src/product-recommendations) - A reference kit that demonstrates one way where AI can be used to build a recommendation system for an e-commerce business using scikit-learn and oneAPI.
 * [Purchase Prediction](https://github.com/oneapi-src/purchase-prediction) - A oneAPI based reference AI model that uses machine learning to predict purchases of customers.